weru198/lexwaweru250.github.io/README.md

-🌐 Alex Waweru – Web Portfolio
+🌐 Alex Waweru – Web Portfolio:

 This repository contains my personal web portfolio, showcasing selected projects I have built as part of my IT diploma, personal practice, and real-world simulations.
 The portfolio highlights my skills in web development, backend systems, cybersecurity fundamentals, and network & cloud security awareness.

-👤 About Me
+👤 About Me:

 I am an IT graduate and aspiring full-stack developer with a strong interest in secure system design, backend development, and networked applications.
 I focus on building practical, user-focused, and production-minded solutions, with attention to security and maintainability.

-🧰 Tech Stack
+🧰 Tech Stack:

 Frontend
 HTML5
 CSS3